 Student Responsibilities in Applying for and Receiving Reasonable Accommodations for a Disability

-1. Request services by filling out a Disability Services Application with Learning/Disability Services.
+1. Request services by filling out a Accessibility Resources Application with Accessibility Resources.
 APPLICATION FORM

-2. Provide Learning/Disability Services with documentation of disability and recommendations made by the testing specialist.
+2. Provide Accessibility Resources with documentation of disability and recommendations made by the testing specialist.
 A Release of Information may be required by the agency.
 FORMS PAGE / DOCUMENTATION REQUEST FORM

-3. When Learning/Disability Services receives the documentation and recommendations required, the student and staff then work together to identify appropriate accommodations.
+3. When Accessibility Resources receives the documentation and recommendations required, the student and staff then work together to identify appropriate accommodations.
 FORMS PAGE / STUDENT RESPONSIBILITIES

-4. If you are eligible, the Learning/Disability Services then provides the reasonable accommodations.
-Communication with faculty is the responsibility of both Disability Services staff and the student.
+4. If you are eligible, the Accessibility Resources Office then provides the reasonable accommodations.
+Communication with faculty is the responsibility of both Accessibility Resources staff and the student.